eclipse-sumo/sumo/docs/web/docs/Networks/Import/Vissim.md

 - All actuated traffic lights are mapped onto the same type of traffic light (MSActuatedTrafficLight)
 - Additional source and sink links are built
+- Intersections mixing a lot of links and connectors will not be converted correctly

 ## For input files (`*.inp`) from **before VISSIM version 6**